-Livelihoods makes up one of Sawa’s five pillars which is dedicated to promoting opportunities for vocational training and personal development
+Projects under the Livelihoods Sector make up one of Sawa’s five pillars, dedicated to promoting opportunities for vocational training and personal development.
+Participants of all levels get to learn technical, professional and soft skills.

 Benefited From our